Reformed Episcopal Church: Seminaries

-The Reformed Episcopal Church has three seminaries, operating at four sites.
+The Reformed Episcopal Church has three seminaries.

 Reformed Episcopal Seminary

 The Theological Seminary of the Reformed Episcopal Church, otherwise known as Reformed Episcopal Seminary, is the largest and oldest of the seminaries of the Reformed Episcopal Church and is accredited by the Association of Theological Schools.
 It began offering classes in 1886 in West Philadelphia and was chartered in 1887.
 Now located in Oreland, Pennsylvania, it offers Master of Divinity (M. Div.), a Certificate in Bible and Theology, and a Licentiate in Diaconal or Deaconess Ministry.

 Cummins Seminary

-Cummins Memorial Theological Seminary, located in Summerville, South Carolina, near Charleston, is named for Bishop George Cummins, the founder of the Reformed Episcopal Church.
-The seminary which is conservative, evangelical, biblical and Anglican was founded in the latter part of the nineteenth century as a rogative college, meaning it was located wherever the Bishop of the Southeast took up residence.
-Colonel Stevens from the Citadel was the first bishop.
-The founding bishop was Bishop David Cummins.
-In 1912, the Diocese of the Southeast purchased a property for a permanent campus.
-Its motto is to "enter to learn and depart to serve".
-Its purpose is to equip generations of Church leaders for excellence in ministry and service with the theological foundation and skills to meet the spiritual, emotional and physical needs of communities through the Gospel of Jesus Christ.

-The seminary offers residential programs leading to the degrees Bachelor of Theology and Master of Divinity, and the Certificate in Theological Studies.
-The Seminary formerly offered distance education through an External Studies Department.
-In 2016, Cummins President Julius Barnes appointed to the faculty the noted theologian John G. Panagiotou.
+Cummins Memorial Theological Seminary trains students within and outside of the Anglican tradition.
+Founded in 1876 by Bishop Peter Fayssoux Stevens, it is the oldest American seminary that has historically trained African Americans for ministry in the Episcopal tradition.
+As of 2020, it was unaccredited and mostly operated as a night school for those who work full-time, offering a master of divinity, master of arts in Christian leadership, and bachelor of theology degrees.
+It moved to its present campus in Summerville, South Carolina, in 1980.